Home Contents Insurance

 Outside the house

 Home insurance will tend to cover your garden furniture and shed – just because it’s outside the house, doesn’t stop it being part of the home.
-Some items though, such as bicycles, don’t come under the standard contents insurance and need to be added as an extra – so be sure to check such things with one of our advisors.
+Some items though, such as bicycles, don’t come under the standard contents insurance and need to be added as an extra.

 Keeping Down the Premiums